Opera Colorado is pleased to offer

 Cast

-Raquel debuted with Syracuse Opera in Eugene Onegin in the 2016-17 Season and returned the following season for La traviata.
-She sang her first Iolanta at Queen City Opera in Cincinnati and Carmen with the Washington Chorus at the Kennedy Center.
-Raquel debuted at The Glimmerglass Festival in their production of The Magic Flute (First Lady) before returning as a guest artist for La bohème.
-Raquel recently completed three seasons as a Young Artist with the Washington National Opera where she appeared in Madama Butterfly (Cio-Cio-San), Le nozze di Figaro (Contessa Almaviva), Don Giovanni (Donna Anna), Carmen (Micaëla), and La bohème (Mimì).
-Additional assignments as a Young Artist at WNO included Hansel and Gretel (Sandman) and Dialogues of the Carmelites (Blanche, cover).
+Raquel debuted at The Glimmerglass Festival in their production of The Magic Flute (First Lady) before returning as a guest artist for La bohème (Mimì).
+Ms. González recently completed three seasons as a Young Artist with the Washington National Opera where she appeared in Madama Butterfly (Cio-Cio-San), The Marriage of Figaro (Contessa Almaviva), Don Giovanni (Donna Anna), Carmen (Micaëla), and La bohème (Mimì).
+Additional assignments as a Young Artist at WNO included Hansel and Gretel (Sandman) and Dialogues of the Carmelites (Blanche cover).
 She also debuted with the Boston Youth Symphony Orchestra in Otello (Desdemona).

-Finnish American baritone Timothy Mix’s recent successes include his debut as Alberich at Opera Santa Barbara in the Jonathan Dove adaptation of Wagner’s Das Rheingold, his return to Dead Man Walking (Joseph de Rocher) at Opera Idaho, and a role debut in The Barber of Seville (Bartolo) at Opera Delaware.
-Other recent appearances include Le Comte Ory (Tutor) at Opera Southwest, Romeo et Juliette (Count Capulet) at San Antonio Opera, and the title role in Sweeney Todd at Opera Tampa.
-Appearing at the prestigious summer festival Santa Fe Opera, Tim’s debut in 2016 in Romeo et Juliette (Count Capulet) under the direction of Stephen Lawless was followed by Paul Curran’s Le Coq d’Or (Tsar Dodon), and, most recently, he sang in a new production of Dr Atomic (Jack Hubbard).
+Finnish American baritone Timothy Mix’s recent successes include his debut as Alberich at Opera Santa Barbara in the Jonathan Dove adaptation of Das Rheingold, his return to Dead Man Walking (Joseph de Rocher) at Opera Idaho, and a role debut in The Barber of Seville (Bartolo) at Opera Delaware.
+Other recent appearances include Le Comte Ory (Tutor) at Opera Southwest, Roméo et Juliette (Count Capulet) at San Antonio Opera, and the title role in Sweeney Todd at Opera Tampa.
+Tim made his debut at Santa Fe Opera’s summer festival in 2016 in Roméo et Juliette (Count Capulet), followed by Le Coq d’Or (Tsar Dodon), and, most recently, a new production of Dr Atomic (Jack Hubbard).
 His San Francisco Opera appearances include Cyrano de Bergerac (Le Bret), Susannah (Elder Ott/Blitch, cover), Manon (de Brétigny), and Romeo et Juliette (Count Capulet).
 At Opera Colorado, he sang in Lucia di Lammermoor (Enrico), The Elixir of Love (Belcore), and Carmen (Escamillo).
-Well-known by Opera Theatre of St Louis audiences, Tim made his role and house debut in La bohème (Marcello)–a role he also sang at Arizona Opera and Palm Beach Opera–and later in The Elixir of Love (Belcore).
+Well known by Opera Theatre of St Louis audiences, Tim made his role and house debut in La bohème (Marcello)—a role he also sang at Arizona Opera and Palm Beach Opera—and later performed in The Elixir of Love (Belcore).
 Future engagements include Il trovatore (Luna) at Santa Barbara Opera, The Elixir of Love (Dulcamara) at Annapolis Opera, and the title role in Gianni Schicchi at Amarillo Opera.

 Creative Team

-He received his formal musical training at the Manhattan School of Music, studying conducting with Anton Coppola and George Schick, and was appointed to the faculty of the school upon his graduation, at which time The Juilliard School awarded him a fellowship as Assistant Conductor with the American Opera Center.
+He received his formal musical training at the Manhattan School of Music and was appointed to the faculty of the school upon his graduation, at which time The Juilliard School awarded him a fellowship as Assistant Conductor with the American Opera Center.
 Mr. Manahan was chosen as the Exxon Arts Endowment Conductor of the New Jersey Symphony and he made his opera debut with the Santa Fe Opera, conducting the American premiere of Arnold Schoenberg’s Von Heute Auf Morgen.

 Iranian conductor and pianist, Sahar Nouri, has been Music Director of Lamont Opera Theater at University of Denver since 2019.
 She has also served at Opera Colorado as Chorus Master & Assistant Conductor since 2016.
 Ms. Nouri is the founder/director of Dandelion Opera Institute.